DiarmuidHenry/Project-01/readme.md

 ## Potential Users

-The website would be of interest to anyone living in the area seeking treatment from a physhiothrapist, as well as family/friends thereof.
+The website would be of interest to anyone living in the area seeking treatment from a physhiotherapist, as well as family/friends thereof.

 ### User Goals